VJanKraemer/sil-kit-ci/README.rst

     4. SILKIT_BUILD_UTILITIES=OFF (default: ON) disables the generation of utility tools (sil-kit-registry, sil-kit-system-controller and sil-kit-monitor).

-For example, if you want to build the SIL Kit with documentation enabled, call CMake in your build directory as follows::
+For example, if you want to additionally build the SIL Kit documentation, call CMake in your build directory as follows::

     pip3 install -r SilKit/ci/docker/docs_requirements.txt